1. We aim to provide all our clients an efficient and professional service in order to help us achieve this we do ask that:

 4. You may have the right to object to our bill using the firm’s complaints procedure and/or by making a complaint to the Legal Ombudsman and/or by applying to Court under Part III of the Solicitors Act 1974 for an assessment of the bill within the time allowed.
 Please note that if all or part of the bill remains unpaid, interest is payable on outstanding amounts at 8% per annum.

 5. If we have not resolved your complaint within the period of eight weeks you may complain to the Legal Ombudsman.
-Normally you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us in dealing with your complaint or within six years of the date of the act or omission about which you are complaining (or if outside this period within three years of when you should have reasonably been aware of it).
+Normally you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us in dealing with your complaint or within one year of the date of the act or omission about which you are complaining or within one year of the date upon which you realising there was a cause for concern.

 5.1 Some clients may not have the right to complain to the Legal Ombudsman e.g most businesses (unless they are defined as a micro-enterprise) some charities, clubs or trustees with income or asset value of more than £1m.